 In 2006, during the week of my 40th birthday, we moved from Southeast Texas to Central Illinois and settled into a quiet place in the country where my husband had accepted a pastorate.
 Looking back at photos during this time, I was gaunt and pale.
 I had lost a lot of weight and already felt the effects of fatigue, but I didn’t realize it was affecting my health.

 We loved the idea of a “simpler life.”
 But, while we were relieved to have the burden of multiple businesses lifted, there were parts of ministry life that we hadn’t anticipated, and that continued to be very stressful to us both.

 A couple of months after we moved, our oldest daughter, Christa, got married.
 Wedding planning took place amid boxes, house hunting, and getting to know our new surroundings.
 Two adults and 9 children (with three under five and one still nursing) in a two-bedroom hotel room with only a kitchenette…for a month…wasn’t stressful at all!

 Also, finances were tight, so eating healthy was sometimes a challenge, and the stress of paying bills weighed heavily upon us both – usually in the middle of the night or the wee hours of the morning.

 Over the next year, I wrote another book, continued my speaking engagements, homeschooled my children, and continued to support my husband in the ministry of our new and growing church.
 Life was full.

 Between 2006-2013, three more children were married, and ministry life was beginning to take a toll on the health of our whole family.
-I was becoming worn out.
+And, eventually, though I had struggled all my life with being underweight, I found myself suddenly gaining weight – lots of it!
+And I was exhausted.
 My husband was weary too; but, as the eternal optimist, it took him a while to notice.
 This was when I first started to realize something had to change.

 The Spiral Downward